Hemophagocytic Lymphohistiocytosis (Pediatric)

 What is hemophagocytic lymphohistiocytosis?

-- Chemo-immunotherapy, which combines chemotherapy medicines with medicines that trigger immune response to attack the abnormal cells in more than way.
+The treatment of HLH includes chemo-immunotherapy, which combines chemotherapy medicines with medicines that trigger immune response to attack the abnormal cells in more than way.